-Through a dedicated student platform BTI Online, staff share presentations, questions, research topics and reading materials.
+For over three decades, BTI has been delivering quality distance education.
+Utilising our dedicated student platform, BTI Online, our staff share presentations, pose questions, assign research topics, and provide reading materials.

-BTI also uses tools of remote working to enable discussions, class hui and seminars.
+BTI also uses remote working platforms to enable discussions, tutorials, class hui and seminars.

 “Studying by distance really lends itself well to my own personality but also to the work that I am passionate about,” Uria says.
 See more in our Postgraduate Studies video series on our YouTube channel.